creatisoft/macpaint/macPaint/README.md

 - ColorPanelTarget.swift
   - AppKit target/action trampoline for NSColorPanel changes

-## Layer Ordering

-- The layers array is rendered from bottom (index 0) to top (last index)
-- Hit-testing checks from the topmost layer downward
-- Moving rows:
-  - Up arrow: move toward index 0 (row moves higher in the list)
-  - Down arrow: move toward the last index (row moves lower in the list)

-## Shortcuts & Tips

-- Save: Command + S
-- Right-click a layer row for context actions (Rename, Delete Layer)
-- Use the rotation handle (above selection box) to rotate shapes and images
-- Use the eraser tool for true erasing within the active layer

 ## Building & Running

 - Open the project in Xcode (macOS target)
 - Build and run (⌘R)
 - Requires macOS 12+ for best color bridging; earlier versions gracefully fall back

-## Known Limitations

-- Rotation is ignored in hit-testing (bounding boxes are axis-aligned)
-- Lines do not apply rotation/scale beyond their endpoints
-- No persistence of documents/layers between launches (single-session)

-## Future Ideas

-- Filled shapes and stroke/fill controls
-- Text items
-- Per-layer blend modes and masks
-- Snap-to-grid/guides
-- Document persistence (save/load projects)

----

-If you’re exploring the code, start at ContentView.swift to see state and composition, then dive into CanvasView.swift for drawing/gestures and LayersPanelView.swift for the layer management UI.